Eligibility Requirements and Deadlines for Approvals

 Enrolling and passing INT 6200/ 2000 is required to participate in a co-op.

-All Co-ops must be aligned the academic term start and end dates.
+All Co-ops must be aligned with the academic term start and end dates.

 Graduate students have the option to participate in one cooperative education experience with one employer.
-This can either be for 1 term (about 3 months) or 2 terms (about 6 months).
+This can either be for 1 term (about 4 months) or 2 terms (about 6 to 8 months).
+All students must return from their co-op experience and enroll in and complete 1 term of coursework.
+A co-op will not be approved in back-to-back required terms (Fall + Spring).

 All Co-ops must be aligned with your program of study.